Marpa, A practical general parser: the recognizer: recognizer complexity

 Let \var{leo-tries} be the number of attempted Leo reductions in Earley set \Vloc{j}.
 For Leo reduction, we note that by its definition, duplicate attempts at Leo reduction cannot occur.
 Let \var{max-AHFA} be the maximum number of dotted rules in any AHFA state.
 From the pseudo-code of Sections \ref{p:reduce-one-lhs} and \ref{p:leo-op}, we know there will be at most one Leo reduction for each each dotted rule in the current Earley set, \Vloc{j}.

 Let \var{scan-tries} be the number of attempted scan operations in Earley set \Vloc{j}.
-Marpa attempts a scan operation, in the worst case, once for every EIM in the Earley set at $\Vloc{j} \subtract 1$.
+Marpa attempts a scan operation, in the worst case, once for every \type{EIM} in the Earley set at $\Vloc{j} \subtract 1$.
 Therefore, the number of attempts to add scans must be less than equal to \bigsize{\Etable{\var{j} \subtract 1}}, the number of actual Earley items at $\Vloc{j} \subtract 1$.

-Let \var{predict-tries} be the number of attempted predictions in Earley set \Vloc{j}. \Marpa{} includes prediction in its scan and reduction operations, and the number of attempts to add duplicate predicted EIM's must be less than or equal to the number of attempts to add duplicate confirmed EIM's in the scan and reduction operations.
+Let \var{predict-tries} be the number of attempted predictions in Earley set \Vloc{j}. \Marpa{} includes prediction in its scan and reduction operations, and the number of attempts to add duplicate predicted \type{EIM}'s must be less than or equal to the number of attempts to add duplicate confirmed \type{EIM}'s in the scan and reduction operations.

 The final and most complicated case is Earley reduction.
 Recall that \Ves{j} is the current Earley set.
 Consider the number of reductions attempted. \Marpa{} attempts to add an Earley reduction result once for every triple